das-jishu/algoexpert-data-structures-algorithms/README.md

 python easy/twoNumberSum.py
 ```

+#

 ![Running a code on Python demo](https://github.com/das-jishu/algoexpert-data-structures-algorithms/blob/master/Images/demo.PNG?raw=true)

+#

 ### :zap: CONTRIBUTE, CONTRIBUTE, CONTRIBUTE!

 This is not near to perfect.
-So please feel free to fork this repo an add any solution in different languages or test cases here.
+So please feel free to fork this repo and add any solution in different languages here.
+You can even add test cases to make this robust.
 Let's help each other grow! :grinning:

+#

 ### :zap: EXTRAS

 I also have a collection of Leetcode questions that I keep growing.
 Feel free to visit and have a look.
-It has more than 200 questions + solutions and also basic concepts grouped by category.
+It has more than 200 questions + solutions and also basic concepts grouped by category. 🔽

 [Leetcode Material and Basics](https://github.com/das-jishu/python-stuff)